LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Captain.md

 ## Spawning

-The Rivendell Captain spawns in Rivendell Captain Tower, identified by the blue and white flag flying above the tower.
+The Rivendell Captain spawns in Rivendell Captain Tower, identified by the blue and white flag flying above the tower, not to be confused with the Rivendell Smithy, a short round building that also flys a blue and white flag.

 ## Behavior